 From that point on Lucifer did not appear for some time again but eventually he made a couple more appearances in the series Sandman, his stepping stool to fame.
 After the conclusion of the Sandman series Lucifer was given his own three-issue series, Sandman Presents: Lucifer.
 From there the story further continued into his eponymous series, Lucifer.
-This seventy-five issue series can be considered, the "2nd Sandman" but instead of Dream it focused on Lucifer and the individuals he effected.
-Apart from these two series Lucifer has appeared in a variety of issues for other titles such as The Demon or Hellblazer but he met his end in Lucifer #75, with an ending that left Lucifer outside of the Vertigo/DC universe, presumably with no way of returning to it, so at least for now, it could be considered his final appearance, as a speck seen in the distance of the void.
+This seventy-five issue series focused on Lucifer and the individuals he effected.
+Apart from these two series Lucifer has appeared in a variety of issues for other titles such as The Demon or Hellblazer but he met his end in Lucifer #75, with an ending that left Lucifer outside of the DC universe.

 Key Story Arcs